Entry Guidelines for The Laurel Prize

 2) Entries are open to all poets writing in the English language anywhere in the world.

-3) Four copies of each book submitted must be sent to – The Laurel Prize, Jasmine Ward, 80C Sandringham Road, London, E8 2LL, United Kingdom and a digital copy to [email protected].
+3) 4 copies of each publication submitted must be sent to – Isy Mead, Poetry School Laurel Prize, Somerset House Exchange, Strand, London WC2R 1LA and 1 digital copy to [email protected].

-4) All entries must have been published in English within the dates specified above.
+4) All entries must have been published in English between 1 June 2024 and 1 May 2025.
 Translations from other languages are not eligible.

 5) Entries from individual poets of their own work will not be accepted.
 This includes self-published collections, or collections that the poet has paid to have published.